esciencecenter-digital-skills/research-software-support/modules/distributing/slides-distributing.md

 note:
-Scripts are built on top of libraries, which sit on top of an operating system, which sits on top of hardware, and all that stuff is constantly changing in the name of progress.
+Scripts are built on top of libraries, which sit on top of an operating system, which sits on top of hardware, and all that stuff is constantly changing.
 Furthermore, people change and expect to use software in different ways over time, and that also needs to be taken into account.

 For example, the LimePy library in the AMUSE astrophysics software uses a function in